Summary: Multiple Aboriginal engravings located on five sites across the western side of Topham Hill, on a series of rock ledges.

 The next and penultimate carving in the series was initially described by McCarthy as a human figure or a koala bear.
 He later described it as a koala bear in profile, “sitting in tree fork, half oval head, no eyes, oval body, pointed rump, triangular back, short, pointed foreleg sloped upward, truncated hind leg sloped backward”.

-The last figure in this series was also described initially by McCarthy as a “highy conventionalized figure of a bird, probably an emu” and later (perhaps mistakenly) as a koala with a three-rayed headdress.
+The last figure in this series was described initially by McCarthy as a “highy conventionalized figure of a bird, probably an emu” and later (perhaps mistakenly) as a koala with a three-rayed headdress.

 Group 17, Fig C